-ACCOMPLISHMENTS: During Fiscal Year 2019/2020, VCTC acquired Intercity service provider RATP Dev's fleet vehicles and now owns 100% of the buses required to operate the service.
-In addition, VCTC completed the second phase of a two-step fare increase, which took effect January 2020.
+ACCOMPLISHMENTS: VCTC Intercity transit service responded to the evolving COVID-19 pandemic like many of Ventura County's transit operators with multiple adjustments to service levels, changes to fare collection practices, new passenger boarding policies, regular public outreach, and other administrative modifications.
+Throughout, staff maintained all public facing materials, worked with our stakeholders regarding future funding, and coordinated response activities with OES, as needed.
+Additional cleaning, disinfecting, and personal protective equipment routines were implemented, and additional standby staffing and vehicle preparation activities were developed.
+Reimbursement for COVID-related expenses was provided from the FTA through the CARES Act.
+This included funding to offset decreases in local farebox revenues.
+Prior to the pandemic, VCTC acquired the sixteen leased RATP fleet vehicles during Fiscal Year 2019/2020 and now owns 100% of the buses required to operate the service.
+In addition, VCTC completed the second phase of a two-step fare increase, which took effect January 20, 2020.
 Service changes included resumption of CSU Channel Islands' two routes, as well as increased service on Coastal Express between Santa Barbara county and Camarillo.
-The Oxnard/Camarillo demonstration route concluded, while the Cross County Limited (formerly branded the "East/West Connector") entered its second full year.
-The Cross County Limited's demonstration will continue for a third year in Fiscal Year 2020/2021 using a combination of demonstration grants and State Transit Assistance (STA).
-Ridership for Fiscal Year 2019/2020 (YTD) is thus far similar to the prior year.
+The Oxnard/Camarillo demonstration route concluded, while the Cross County Limited (formerly branded the "East/West Connector") demonstration entered its second full year.
+The Cross County Limited will continue for a third year in Fiscal Year 2020/2021 using a combination of FTA and State grants.
 The below table reflects current ridership during the first six months this year as compared to the previous two years, including the two demonstration routes' performance: